datakaveri/iudx-deployment/K8s-deployment/misc/README.md

 The custom `kubectl()` function behaves as follows:

 - When the user attempts to delete a namespace (`delete namespace` or `delete ns`), it prompts for confirmation before proceeding.
-- If the deletion command includes the `--all` flag, it requires the user to explicitly type "delete all namespace" to confirm.
 - If the user confirms the deletion, the function executes the `kubectl` command with the provided arguments.
 - If the user chooses not to proceed with the deletion, it cancels the operation.
+- If the deletion command includes the --all flag, it informs the user that deleting all namespaces is not allowed and cancels the operation.
 ## Installation

 To use this custom `kubectl()` function, follow these steps: